Iron replacement program for whole blood donors (aged: 16 – 45 years)

 SANBS Iron Replacement Program

-- Iron tablets will be offered to donors (aged 16 – 45 years) following donation of a unit of whole blood
+- Iron tablets are offered to donors (aged 16 – 45 years) following donation of a unit of whole blood.

 What are the benefits of iron tablets?